 What is the kippah?

-The kippah (plural: kippot), also called yarmulke, is a small, round head covering worn by male Jews.
-It usually only covers the back of the head and has cultural, religious and social significance in Judaism.
+The kippah (plural: kippot), also called yarmulke, is a small, round head covering worn by Jewish men.
+It usually covers only the back of the head and has cultural, religious, and social significance in Judaism.

 Here are some important facts about them:

 Wearing a kippah is a sign of reverence and respect for God.
-It reminds us of God's presence in heaven and shows the wearer's humility and submission to a higher power.
+It reminds us of God's presence in heaven and demonstrates the wearer's humility and submission to a higher power.

 Religious custom

-In traditional Jewish communities, men are required to cover their heads at all times as a sign of acknowledging God's presence.
-Some wear the head covering all the time, while others cover their heads specifically when praying, attending religious ceremonies, or studying religious texts.
-When visiting a synagogue, wearing a head covering is obligatory for all men.
+In traditional Jewish communities, men are required to cover their heads at all times as a sign of acknowledgment of God's presence.
+Some wear the head covering all the time, while others cover their heads specifically during prayer, religious ceremonies, or while studying religious texts.
+Wearing a head covering is mandatory for all men when attending synagogue.

 Variety of styles

-Kippot come in a variety of styles, materials and designs.
-They can be simple fabric circles, made of velvet or leather, knitted or crocheted hats, or elaborately embroidered pieces.
+Kippot come in a variety of styles, materials, and designs.
+They can be simple fabric circles, velvet or leather, knitted or crocheted hats, or elaborately embroidered pieces.
 The style often reflects cultural or religious affiliation within Judaism or personal preferences.

 Cultural significance of the kippah

-Aside from its religious significance, the kippah also serves as a symbol of Jewish identity.
-It is worn by Jews of various denominations and backgrounds, both inside and outside religious institutions, to express their attachment to their heritage and community.
+Beyond its religious significance, the kippah also serves as a symbol of Jewish identity.
+It is worn by Jews of various denominations and backgrounds, both inside and outside of religious institutions, to express their connection to their heritage and community.

 Secular and political contexts